-The Group's investments in exploration and evaluation amounted to MSEK 2.5 (2.3) during the year.
-MSEK 0 (2.2) of the exploration activities consisted of capitalized work for the Company's own use.
-Five licenses were acquired for a total of KSEK 25 (no acquisitions in the previous year).
-The Group also invested MSEK 5.1 (8.5) in the joint venture project for the Krasny license.
-Investments in buildings, machinery and equipment amounted to MSEK 0 (0.2) in 2018.
+The Group's investments in exploration and evaluation amounted to MSEK 6.0 (2.5) during the year.
+One license was acquired during the year without direct payment, while five licenses were acquired for a total amount of KSEK 25 in the previous year.
+The Group also invested MSEK 5.7 (5.1) in the joint venture project for the Krasny license.
+Investments in buildings, machinery and equipment amounted to MSEK 0.1 (0) in 2019.

-Depreciation for the year amounted to MSEK 0.2 (0.4).
+Depreciation for the year amounted to MSEK 0.2 (0.2).

+The Company wrote down the Amur project to zero during the year and recognized an expense of MSEK 1.7 (0) in the income statement.
 The Group's property, plant and equipment and intangible assets were tested for impairment during the year.
-No impairment was identified.
+Other than the Amur project, no impairment was identified.